jacklreilly/CompRuralPolitics/Project Ideas.md

 How does place of residence (urban neighborhood versus rural neighborhood) influence individual vote choice?
 In what ways does the electoral system in the country influence this relationship?

 I am interested in understanding the influence of place of residence on individual ideology.
-If the electoral system is a factor to mitigate the relationship between place and ideology, I am interested in understanding the role that said system plays on the relationnship.
+If the electoral system is a factor to mitigate the relationship between place and ideology, I am interested in understanding the role that said system plays on the relationship.

 Furthermore, does the age of the democracy influence the relationship (if any) observed between neighborhood context and ideology?
 If so, how?
 Is this relationship more salient with countries that have long established their democracy or can this relationship establish once the democracy establishes?